c47s/garbagecoin/README.md

-# shittycoin
+# garbagecoin
 Horrible algorithm for a terrible crypto.
-Do not waste any of your braincells on this please.
-I beg you.
+For educational purposes.